Kevinous/Kevinous.github.io/_pages/about.md

 * Design a beamforming-based method to damage the victim system's detection capability.
 * Conduct extensive experiments to validate the attacks.

+**RISCan: RIS-aided Multi-user Indoor Localization Using COTS WiFi** (Mar.
+2022 - Nov.
+2022)
+* Design a novel algorithm to extract the RIS component from the superimposed channel and design mechanisms to suppress environmental disturbance.
+* Prototype RIScan with COTS Wi-Fi devices and customized RIS hardware.
+* Conduct extensive experiments to demonstrate excellent performance in multi-user scenarios.

 **WiAdv: Practical and Robust Adversarial Attack against WiFi-based Gesture Recognition System** (Nov.
 2020 - Oct.
 2021)
 * Design a signal synthesis scheme to craft adversarial WiFi signals with desired motion features.
 * Design two black-box attacks to handle the difficulties caused by non-differentiable processing modules in the sensing pipeline.